bentan1020/innerMosaic/README.md

 ## InnerMosaic
 This project is meant to be an exploration of your inner self

+Original Hackathon project

+Feature:

+Tech Stack

 ## To start this project: (frontend)
+1. Go at `.env.sample` and replace the following credentials/API keys, rename to `.env`
-1. Download independencies in terminal > `cd mobile` and then `npm install`
+2. Download independencies in terminal > `cd mobile` and then `npm install`
-2. Download the expo app, run this code, and scan the qr code: `npx expo start`
+3. Download the expo app, run this code, and scan the qr code: `npx expo start`

 ## To start this project: (backend)
 1. Ensure you have the latest pip installed on your machine: